Rescue Tigers Mirza, Rafik, Zita and Raspoetin

 Sibling tigers find new home at LIONSROCK

-On 7 May 2015, the entire family—Juno, Cromwell, Raspoetin, Mirza, Rafik, and Zita—was transferred to LIONSROCK Big Cat Sanctuary in South Africa, a project of FOUR PAWS, where they could live out their lives in spacious, species-appropriate enclosures surrounded by peace and dignity.
+In May 2015, the entire family, Juno, Cromwell, Raspoetin, Mirza, Rafik and Zita, was relocated from FELIDA to LIONSROCK Big Cat Sanctuary in South Africa, where they were allowed to live in spacious, species-appropriate surroundings.